jhpce-jhu/jhpce_mkdocs/docs/slurm/crafting-jobs.md

 [Using srun inside of sbatch scripts,](https://hpc.llnl.gov/banks-jobs/running-jobs/slurm#MultipleJobs) in serial and parallel.
 Remember to include the `wait` bash command at the end of your batch file so the job doesn't end before all of the tasks inside of it.

+## Dependent jobs

+You can configure jobs to run in order with some conditional control.
+See [this part](https://slurm.schedmd.com/sbatch.html#OPT_dependency) of the sbatch manual page.

+## Heterogeneous Job Support

+Each component of such jobs has virtually all job options available including partition, account and QOS (Quality Of Service).
+See this [vendor document](https://slurm.schedmd.com/heterogeneous_jobs.html).

 ## Copying data within cluster

+Here is a sample batch job.
+More information about this topic is accumulating [here](../files/copying-files.md).

 ```Shell
 #!/bin/bash